hmrc/assets-frontend/assets/patterns/help-users-when-we-cannot-confirm-who-they-are/README.md

 - “H1 – service name – GOV.UK” as the page title
 - a H1 page heading
-- content explaining what went wrong and what they can do
+- content that explains what went wrong and what they can do
 - a call to action

 {{ example('help-users-when-we-cannot-confirm-who-they-are.html', scaled=false) }}